Pruning is done! The vineyard is ready, and I am extremely hopeful this will be the first vintage from the vineyard to go into a FIGGINS bottle!!!!

 Mill Creek, or "kooskooskee" as the natives used to call it, runs just below FIGGINS.
 Here's another benefit of living in this special place.
 My finest of the season so far and in a dry fly!

-It was so great to see everyone who made our release weekend a great success.
-Keep thinking sun - we need more days like Saturday to make '11 a success!
-A huge thanks to you all from Heidi and I.
+It was so great to see everyone who made our Oct 2011 release weekend a great success.
+Keep thinking sun - we need more days like Saturday to make the '11 vintage a success!
+A huge thanks to all of you!

 All Cabernet and Merlot blocks beginning bloom, and the weather couldn't be more perfect!
 No sign yet in Petit Verdot, but tomorrow's expected 90F will bring it quickly.
 '12 is off to a great start.